map from Google Maps

 a stone bridge over the creek I've watched families

-out in the creek slamming away at some poor snake.
+out in the creek slamming away at some poor snake in.
 I didn't want to call

 Green Heron who hunted among the reeds there.

-It had been there for several years, but I have not seen
+It had been there for several years, and I have seen

-it since.
+it on the periphery since.
 I doubt it approved of all the new concrete.
-I sure don't, but I have
+I sure

-seen a couple Green Herons along the edge
+don't, but in 2013 I saw a Green Heron along the edge

 of the lake north of the parking lot and pier.

-Advice Point, because more people identify with the ocassional presence
+Advice Point, because more people identify with the occasional presence

 of guys on a blanket or small tent there offering free advice.
-There used to
+When they are

 Bay - Mistakenly named for the green Monk Parakeets that